Español English

 They are fast-growing and highly branched evergreen semi-woody shrubs that reach 1 meter (3.28 feet) in height.
 The leaves are aromatic, lobed and lime green in color.
 The flowers appear in whorls and are white or light blue.
 They bloom in spring and summer.

-They are used in rockery, on sunny slopes, in dry areas of the garden in groups and in pots.
-They combine well with plants of the Aloe, Osteospermum, Erica and Protea genera.
+Nama sage is used in rockery, on sunny slopes, in dry areas of the garden in groups and in pots.
+It combines well with plants of the Aloe, Osteospermum, Erica and Protea genera.

 Salvia namaensis prefers full sun exposure and warm climates such as the Mediterranean or subtropical.
-They do not resist cold below 5 ºC (41 ºF).
+It does not resist cold below 5 ºC (41 ºF).

-They can be grown in sandy and rocky soils but prefer well-drained soil rich in organic matter.
+Nama sage can be grown in sandy and rocky soils but prefers well-drained soil rich in organic matter.
 Planting is done in late spring.

-They are plants resistant to drought; They appreciate regular watering in summer, always waiting for the soil to completely dry out.
+Salvia namaensis is a plant resistant to drought; It appreciates regular watering in summer, always waiting for the soil to completely dry out.

 Fertilize with compost and mineral fertilizer in spring to improve flowering.